GoogleCloudPlatform/cortex-data-foundation/README_Marketing.md

 Meta Marketing API has 2 tiers of access, Basic and Standard.
 Standard tier offers much higher limit, and is recommended if you plan to use the Source to Raw ingestion extensively.
 For more details on these limits and how to attain a higher access tier, please consult [Meta's official documentation](https://developers.facebook.com/docs/marketing-apis/rate-limiting).

-If you have Standard tier access, you can lower the value of `_NEXT_REQUEST_DELAY_SEC` constant in `src/Meta/src/raw/pipelines/helpers/meta_client.py` for faster loading times.
+If you have Standard tier access, you can lower the value of `next_request_delay_sec` setting in `src/Meta/src/raw/pipelines/config.ini` for faster loading times.

 #### Setting up access and generating access token
 Following steps are required in [Meta Business Manager](https://business.facebook.com/) and [Developer Console](https://developers.facebook.com/) to successfully bring data from Meta into the Cortex.